 Area Code -- The area/country code for the TCI is 649.

-ATMs & ABMs -- FirstCaribbean has 24-hour ABM service at the main branches of its bank on Provo, Grand Turk, and South Caicos and a branch in the Saltmills shopping complex on Provo's Grace Bay Road.
-Scotiabank has 24-hour ATMs at Waterloo Plaza on Grand Turk and at four locations on Provo: at the Provo airport check-in hall; at the new Graceway Gourmet on Grace Bay Road; next to the Graceway IGA on Leeward Highway; and at Petro Plus on Millennium Highway.
-TCI Bank Limited (TCIB) has ATMs at its locations in Provo, Grand Turk, and North Caicos.
-The country's only drive-through ATM is located in Provo's Graceway Plaza in a branch of the International Banking Group (IBG) (tel.
-649/941-4424; www.ibgtci.com).
+ATMs & ABMs -- CIBC FirstCaribbean has 24-hour ABM service at the main branches of its bank on Provo, Grand Turk, and South Caicos and a branch in the Saltmills shopping complex on Provo's Grace Bay Road.
+Scotiabank has 24-hour ATMs at Waterloo Plaza on Grand Turk and at four locations on Provo: at the Provo airport check-in hall; at the Graceway Gourmet on Grace Bay Road; next to the Graceway Plaza on Leeward Highway; and at Petro Plus on Millennium Highway.
+RBC Royal Bank (tel.
+649/941-4776; www.rbcroyalbank.com/caribbean) has an ATM at Graceway Plaza on Leeward Highway.

 Business Hours -- Most shops are open Monday to Saturday from 10am to 6pm, but hours vary.
-Banks are generally open Monday to Thursday from 8:30am to 3pm and Friday from 8:30am to 5pm -- although TCI Bank is also open Saturday morning.
-Most grocery stores are open 7 days a week but do not sell liquor, beer, or wine on Sunday.
+Banks are generally open Monday to Thursday from 8:30am to 3pm and Friday from 8:30am to 5pm.
+Most grocery stores are open 7 days a week but do not sell liquor, beer, or wine on Sunday, although you can buy alcoholic drinks on Sunday at restaurants and bars.

 Currency -- The U.S. dollar is the official currency.